-An SSD lawyer can help you complete the application process and provide relevant documentation related to your medical condition and work history.
+An SSD lawyer from our firm can help you complete the application process and provide relevant documentation related to your medical condition and work history.
 More specifically, our legal team knows the intricacies of this process and what it takes for the SSA to approve your application.

 We will go over every aspect of the process with you to make sure you have your work documents, W-2 forms or self-employment tax returns, doctor’s reports, test results, and other medical records SSA requires.

 We Can Help You Compile Information to Support Your Application